 Each of the markets has the traditional wooden huts found in the Krakow market and other similar ones in Europe, but what makes the Czech market stand out are the treats.
 You can grab a klobása (Czech sausage) and then wash it all down with a Pilsner Urquell.

-Each year both markets are open from the start of the festive season right through to January 6th, including Christmas Day.
+Each year both markets are open from the start of the festive season, the end of November, right through to January 6th, including Christmas Day.

 Winter Wonders – Brussels – Belgium